Licensed Art Therapist and Registered Play Therapist in Private Practice

 To read more about art therapy and review the code of ethics for art therapists, please visit website of the American Art Therapy Association (AATA): www.arttherapy.org

-In New York State, art therapists can become licensed as mental health professionals.
+In New York State, art therapists must be licensed to practice as mental health professionals.
 Licensure can be obtained when educational and professional experience requirements have been met and candidates pass a written examination.
 This serves as a measure of professional competency as well as provides a standard by which art therapists must ethically practice.
-To read more about the profession and standards of practice for Creative Arts Therapy, or to verify the license of or make a complaint against a licensee, please visit the website of the NYS Department of Education’s Office of the Professions: www.op.nysed.gov
+To read more about the profession and standards of practice for Licensed Creative Arts Therapists (LCAT), please visit the website of the NYS Department of Education’s Office of the Professions: www.op.nysed.gov